giftednewbie/ManageEmployee/README.md

 ```
 http://localhost:8080/employee/1
 ```
 __Note:__ The REST service produces and consumes only JSON data.
-So you can test using a tool like Postmaster.
+You can test using a tool like [Postman](https://www.getpostman.com/).

 The output should look similar to below.
 The data may look different.